loighic/loighic.github.io/_pages/macro/pt1a/trade.md

 What happens if one country has an absolute advantage in everything?
-This is typical for high-income countries that often have well-educated workers, technologically advanced equipment, and the most up-to-date production processes.
+This is typical for high-income countries that often have well-educated workers, advanced equipment, and the most up-to-date production processes.
 These high-income countries can produce all products with fewer resources than a low-income country.
 If the high-income country is more productive across the board, will there